Mehequanna/GOPA/README.md

 Copyright (c) 2016 Stephen Emery

 ##Errors to check
-create footer
+Create footer
-change mural name and add content. change mural name in all navbars. add thank you page change logo on all pages when received
+Change mural name and add content.
+Change mural name in all navbars.
+Add thank you page
+Change logo on all pages when received.
+Use JavaScript to fill in names and logo?